 If you or a family member suffered an injury in a truck accident, you may be entitled to compensation for medical expenses, lost wages and property damage.
 At Jonathan Perkins Injury Lawyers, we urge all injury victims to seek legal counsel following a crash.
 A knowledgeable attorney can thoroughly explain your legal rights and options.

 Our attorneys and staff are dedicated to fighting on the behalf of accident victims, whether the injuries were caused by malicious intent or general negligence.
 We have helped numerous clients receive favorable outcomes for their lawsuits.

-With three convenient office locations in Bridgeport, Hartford and New Haven, our law firm is available to provide legal services to injured individuals throughout Connecticut.
+With three convenient office locations in New Haven, Bridgeport, Hartford, Waterbury and New London, our law firm is available to provide legal services to injured individuals throughout Connecticut.

-To schedule a no-obligation legal consultation, complete the contact form on the right or call us at (203) 397-1283.
+To schedule a no-obligation legal consultation, complete the contact form or call us at.